lambda-dom/trisagion/docs/readme.md

     mempty = Fail
 ```

-A little bit of staring and the reader should be able to convince of himself that this type is monoid isomorphic to `Maybe (First a)` with `First a` the newtype-wrapper from base with semigroup operation pick-the-first-element.
+A little bit of staring and the reader should be able to convince of himself that this type is monoid-isomorphic to `Maybe (First a)` with `First a` the newtype-wrapper from base with semigroup operation pick-the-first-element.
 The `Maybe` functor then freely adds the monoid unit.

 ### A. 4.
 2. What is in an error?